fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 #returns array([u'NN', u'NJ', u'NH', u'NO', u'NG', u'NM', u'NC'], dtype=object)
 ```

 Thankfully there are only 7 unique values to deal with here.
-We can refer to the OS Grid System map to work out what they need to be.
+We can refer to the [OS Grid System map](https://en.wikipedia.org/wiki/File:British_National_Grid.svg){:target="_blank"} to work out what they need to be.
 To update our dataframe I will write a couple of helper functions to generate the full eastings and northings coordinates to match the system used in our outline map:

 ```python
 #store grid letters in a dictionary